Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 Carefully transfer the melted chocolate to a shallow bowl, being careful not to burn your finger tips.
 Children need assistance or supervision with this step to keep them safe.

-Turn each apple in the chocolate to completely coat the bottom half of the apple surface in chocolate.
+Turn each apple in the chocolate to completely coat the bottom half of the apple surface in melted chocolate.

 Try to create a sharp un-smudged line of chocolate in the middle of the apple.